-In preparing this book we have recognized the fact that there are peculiar problems which confront only the person responsible for the development and care of athletic fields and school lawns.
+In preparing this book we have recognized the fact that there are peculiar problems which confront only the person responsible for the development and care of park lawns and playgrounds.

-Football and baseball fields offer many difficulties not encountered in usual lawn growing.
+Turfed areas in parks offer many difficulties not encountered in usual lawn growing.
 Such areas must be planted and maintained with the thought of wearing quality always in mind.
 At the same time it is desirable to select grasses which will make attractive turf.
-The whole problem is most trying.
+The soil must not be too heavy else the constant tramping by visitors will cause a tight compact soil condition impervious to the free entry of air and water.

 This book is designed to offer suggestions regarding the building of good lawns and the improvement of those already established.
 Its information is not particularly new or revolutionary.
-Rather, an attempt has been made to summarize the best data available from our own research and that of the various agricultural agencies, and from information supplied by practical works in the field.
+Rather, an attempt has been made to summarize the best data available from our own research and that of the various agricultural agencies, and from information supplied by practical workers in the field.